sermons/filled/slides/slides.md

 [19](# "ref")
 "I have bought five yoke of **oxen**, <br>
-and I go to examine them. <br>
+and I go to examine them."
-Please have me excused."

 [20](# "ref")
 "I have **married** a wife, <br>